Health insurance - Form 1095-B

 - Are under age of 65 with Medicare Part A

-- Had Medicare Part A for part of the year
+- Had Medicare Part A for part of the calendar year

 This includes members enrolled in:

-- HealthSelectSM Medicare Advantage Plan, a preferred provider organization (MA PPO) or
+- HealthSelectSM Medicare Advantage Plan, a preferred provider organization (MA PPO) administered by Humana or

-People enrolled in the Medicare Advantage plans will not receive a separate Form 1095-B from those plans.
+People enrolled in the Medicare Advantage plans will not get a separate Form 1095-B from those plans.

 If you also had coverage under TRICARE, TRICARE will send a Form 1094-B.